mdevaluate/mdevaluate/doc/contribution.rst

 Extending the documentation
 +++++++++++++++++++++++++++

-One very important part of software is its documentation.
+One of the most important parts of software is its documentation.
-Especially for modular packages like ``mdevaluate`` it is crucial to have a good coverage of the API, since users need to know which functions are provided and how they are used.
+For modular packages like ``mdevaluate`` it's crucial to have a good coverage of the API, since users need to know which functions are provided and how they are used.
 To help others by extending the documentation is thereby a nice way of contributing to mdevaluate.